 The City of Grand Prairie participates in the National Flood Insurance Program (NFIP) of the Federal Emergency Management Agency (FEMA).
 As a participating community, the City has adopted Floodplain Management practices through several ordinances that severely limit the development allowed in 100-year floodplains (the area inundated by a storm that has a 1% chance of happening in any year).
 For property with any portion located within the 100-year floodplain, regardless of structure location, a flood insurance policy may be required.

 The City of Grand Prairie standards require all new structures be constructed two feet above the existing water surface elevation of the 100-year floodplain, or one foot above the "ultimate" water surface elevation.
 When developing along a major creek within the City of Grand Prairie, the developer must submit a Flood Study to the city showing the 100-year floodplain and water surface elevation based on both current land-use and future land-use assumptions.
-[See Floodplain Development Requirements for more information.]
+[See Building Responsibly for more information.]

 Community Rating System (CRS)